-There will be 6 seminars dedicated to implementing and sharing the contents from the theory classes.
-This learning activity will take place with the active participation of students, by analysing business cases.
+There will be 6 seminars dedicated to implementing and sharing the contents from the master classes.
+This learning activity will take place with the active participation of students, by means of some different activities related to strategy and sustainability in business.

-For the seminars, students have to organize themselves in small groups.
-Each week, one group presents the case study and answers the case study questions.
-A second team then discusses the case study putting particular emphasis on relating the case study with business news.
-Students will be graded both on their presentation/discussion and their participation in class.
+For the seminars, students have to organize themselves in small groups (4-5 students).
+Each week, each group presents one of the questions of the case study, which is then discussed with the other students.
+Also one team (picked in advance) will discuss the case study with a focus on trying to understand useful extensions, applicability of the lessons learned to other industries, relationships with news stories etc. Students will be graded on their presentation, discussion and their participation in class.